cbochs/grapple.nvim/README.md

 ### Anonymous Tags

 This is the _default_ tag type.
-Anonymous tags are added to a list, where they may be accessed by index, cycled through, or jumped to using plugins such as [portal.nvim](https://github.com/cbochs/portal.nvim).
+Anonymous tags are added to a list, where they may be selected by index, cycled through, or jumped to using the [tag popup menu](#tag-popup-menu) or plugins such as [portal.nvim](https://github.com/cbochs/portal.nvim).

 Anonymous tags are similar to those found in plugins like [harpoon](https://github.com/ThePrimeagen/harpoon).